lightly-ai/lightly/docs/source/getting_started/advanced.rst

 The :class:`Benchmark Module <lightly.utils.benchmarking.BenchmarkModule>` runs
 a KNN benchmark on a validation set after every training epoch.
-Measuring KNN accuracy during training is an efficient way to monitor model training and does not require expensive finetuning.
+Measuring KNN accuracy during training is an efficient way to monitor model training and does not require expensive fine-tuning.

 We also provide a helper function to monitor representation collapse.
 Representation collapse can happen during unstable training and results in the model predicting the same, or very similar, representations for all images.
 This is of course disastrous for model training as we want to the representations to be as different as possible between images!
 The :func:`std_of_l2_normalized <lightly.utils.debug.std_of_l2_normalized>`